NaturalHistoryMuseum/inselect/DevelopingOnLinux.md

-Ubuntu 16.04 appears to come with `nose` already installed so the `pip2 install -r requirements.pip` step above will not install `nose` within the virtual env so `nosetests` will not find the packages within the virtualenv and you will see lots of `ImportErrors`.
+Ubuntu 16.04 appears to come with `nose` already installed so the `pip2 install -r requirements.pip` step above will not install `nose` within the virtual env. `nosetests` will not find the packages within the virtualenv and you will see lots of `ImportErrors`.
 If this is the case, run

 ```
 python -m nose --verbose --with-coverage --cover-inclusive --cover-tests --cover-package=inselect inselect
 ```

-Run `nosetests` as shown above.

-Run inselect:
+Run inselect

 ```
 ./inselect.py